BZoennchen/supercollider-book/_build/html/_sources/intro.md

 Coding music is the ultimate freedom.

 ## Notes on Technology

+>We might be in a collective state of existential crisis, but we are to busy to notice it.

 In my opinion, technology should not be trusted naively.
 Technology is neither inherently good nor bad -- it can be used for the good, the bad, the ugly, and the beautiful.